nodejs/node/doc/api/domain.markdown

 connections open, and it is not reasonable to abruptly shut those down because an error was triggered by someone else.

-The better approach is send an error response to the request that triggered the error, while letting the others finish in their normal time, and stop listening for new requests in that worker.
+The better approach is to send an error response to the request that triggered the error, while letting the others finish in their normal time, and stop listening for new requests in that worker.